 ‘Three-Stop Drill’ brings competitive edge to practices

 This is a great defensive team drill to develop teamwork and discipline on defense, no matter the scheme you run.
-It's a half-court drill that has the defensive team continuing to play defense until they get "3 stops."
+It’s a half-court drill that has the defensive team continuing to play defense until they get three stops.

-It's a versatile drill and one that gets the entire team involved.
-If you have 12 players on your team, you can use either 4 teams of 3 players or 3 teams of 4 players.
+It’s a versatile drill, and one that gets the entire team involved.
+If you have 12 players on your team, you can use either four teams of three players or three teams of four players.
 Divide your team into squads that are fairly even from a talent standpoint so that the drill remains competitive.
-Have one coach work with the offensive team and the other coach work with the defensive team.
-Another coach or team manager can keep track of the scoring (number of stops) and officiate.
+Have one coach work with the offensive team, and the other coach work with the defensive team.
+Another coach, or team manager, can keep track of the scoring (number of stops) and officiate.

 The purpose of the drill is to emphasize your team’s defensive philosophy.
 What do you want your team to accomplish in games?
 Where are you forcing the ball?
 How do you handle screens away from the ball?
 How do you handle screens on the ball?
 These are all important questions to ask when develop a scoring system for the drill.
 It should be based on defensive items that you give a high priority to in your program.

 The offensive team brings the ball into play from half court to start drill.
-The defensive team needs to record 3 consecutive stops to get off defense.
-A defensive stop is considered any of the following accomplishments.
+The defensive team needs to record three consecutive stops to get off defense.
+A defensive stop is considered any of the following accomplishments:

 - Defensive rebound.